dasariramacharan/daily-coding/Design-Patterns.md

 4. Queue-Based Load Leveling
      Use a queue that acts as a buffer between a task and a service that it invokes in order to smooth intermittent heavy loads.

+5. Scheduler Agent Supervisor
+     Coordinate a set of actions across a distributed set of services and other remote resources.

 `